Red Cross To Host Blood Drive At Costick Center In Farmington Hills

 (CBS DETROIT) — The American Red Cross is sponsoring a blood drive from 8 a.m. until 8 p.m. at the Costick Center, located at 28600 W. Eleven Mile Road between Middlebelt and Inkster in Farmington Hills.

-The event will take place on Wednesday, June 2, from 8 a.m. until 8 p.m.READ MORE: Michigan Reports 799 New COVID-19 Cases, 12 Deaths
+The event will take place on Wednesday, June 2, from 8 a.m. until 8 p.m.READ MORE: Police Use Heat Detection Equipment To Find Missing 2-Year-Old Michigan Boy

 Community members are encouraged to participate in this blood drive because blood donations are used at local hospitals for lifesaving emergency and trauma care, surgeries, and treatment of serious diseases.